Ruffythemonkey/IpDnsDomain/README.md

 var result = DomainValidator.TryGetIpDnsUrl("https://heise.de", out var ipDnsUrl);
 var result = DomainValidator.TryGetIpDnsUrl("google.com", out var ipDnsUrl);

-if((await DomainValidator.GetIpDnsUrlAsync("192.168.178.111:234")) is IpDnsUrl domain)
+// Pro tipp use this for fast inputs Ui etc... if((await DomainValidator.GetIpDnsUrlAsync("192.168.178.111:234")) is IpDnsUrl domain) {
-{
   //this is an domainaddress, ipv4, ipv6 (with ports or without ports) which is reachable